KuruPrion disease - kuru

 Kuru causes brain and nervous system changes similar to Creutzfeldt-Jakob disease.
 Similar diseases appear in cows as bovine spongiform encephalopathy (BSE), also called mad cow disease.

-Creutzfeldt-Jakob disease (CJD) is a form of brain damage that leads to a rapid decrease of movement and mental function.Read Article Now Book Mark Article
+Creutzfeldt-Jakob disease (CJD) is a form of brain damage that leads to a rapid decrease in movement and loss of mental function.Read Article Now Book Mark Article

 The main risk factor for kuru is eating human brain tissue, which can contain the infectious particles.